ForEvolve/forevolve.github.io/_drafts/en/2021-05-09-learn-coding-with-dot-net-core-part-9.md

       }
 ---

-In this article, I introduce you to **boolean algebra**, a branch of algebra that evaluates the value of a condition to `true` or `false`.
+In this article, I introduce you to **Boolean algebra**, a branch of algebra that evaluates the value of a condition to `true` or `false`.
 This is a **fundamental part of programming** that you can't escape, and you will use this until the end of your programmer career and maybe even beyond that point.

+The article is not focusing on mathematical applications and representations but on programming.
+The objective is to give you the knowledge you need for the next article of the series.

 {% include learn-coding-with-dot-net-core/intro-series.md %}
 {% include learn-coding-with-dot-net-core/sub-series.md firstPart=9 %}<!--more-->